Toyota Tundra Insurance Rates

 Rates are averaged for all Toyota Tundra models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a brief summary of the ideas that were touched on in this article.
+The list below is a brief summary of the ideas that were touched on above.

-- Teens have the highest car insurance prices, possibly costing $452 per month if comprehensive and collision insurance is included
+- Teenagers are charged the highest prices, with premiums being up to $452 per month including comprehensive and collision insurance

-- Drivers that tend to have accidents or serious violations could be forced to pay on average $1,660 more per year for Tundra insurance
+- Drivers considered higher risk that tend to have accidents or serious violations may pay on average $1,660 more every year for car insurance

 Some might asking, “How much does a fully loaded Toyota Tundra cost?”
 It has one of the highest priced pickup trucks at $33,500 and up in depending on the year.